codingColinMcM/Social-Network-Mongoose/README.md

 ## Description

-I need to do duolingo and
+I need to do duolingo and these

 ### Problem: